routeflow/AtomaticConfigurationRouteFlow/README.md

 Automatic Conﬁguration of Routing Control Platforms (RouteFlow) in OpenFlow Networks
 ==============================

 This software automatically generates the virtual environment proposed for RouteFlow.
 The software is a modified version of RouteFlow (https://github.com/CPqD/RouteFlow/).
-This code is contributed by Minds / Ghent University.
+This code is contributed by iMinds / Ghent University.
 Please report at Sachin.Sharma@intec.ugent.be, if you find any bug related to this code.

 Papers for Reference
 ================================